markhalonen/chester/README.md

 2. Minimize writing code
 3. Quickly create snapshot tests

    3.1.
-Specify the query
+Specify the command

    3.2.
-Inspect the result
+Inspect the response

    3.3.
 Save snapshot

-4. Quickly compare failing snapshot tests and update so they pass again 4.1 Update in bulk
+4. Quickly compare failing snapshot tests and update so they pass again

-My first thought was a UI, but in reality a command line tool is probably best.

 The command line tool would look something like:

-snapper create 'curl -X GET http:localhost:8080/todos' // Runs the query and displays the result.
-Y/N to save to disk. curl command is the key for the db (db probably json) snapper test // Runs all the tests.
+snapper create 'curl -X GET http:localhost:8080/todos' // Runs the command and displays the result.
+Y/N to save to disk. snapper test // Runs all the tests.
 For each failing test, show a diff of the output and Y/N if the snapshot should be updated.